tgautam03/Computational-Sciences/lect/Lecture_2.md

 > Notice how we get 1st and 2nd order accuracy depending on the terms left after moving them around.

 Now we can get 2nd order derivatives in three ways:
 - $\Delta_F \Delta_B$

 - $\Delta_B \Delta_F$

 - $\Delta_C \Delta_C$ : This would be a weird choice because it will stretch too far on the stencil in a way that we get coefficients as $1\ \ \ \ \ 0\ \ \ \ \ -2\ \ \ \ \ \ \ \ 0\ \ \ \ \ \ \ 1$.

-  >  This might sound unfamiliar, but I've discussed discretisation and stencil in the next section.
+  >  This might sound unfamiliar, but I'll discuss discretisation and stencil in the next section.

 Apart from this, we can also get $\Delta_F \Delta_B$ or $\Delta_B \Delta_F$ by adding $(6)$ and $(7)$ together:
 $$